JGoodwinMerkle/Bitbucket-EHI-Repo/mvt-tools/README.md

 `npm install`

 ### Update your source files path
-Depending on how your files are organized you'll have to update the path of the files being watched in Gruntfile.js. *Do not commit this change*, simply add this file to your personal git ignore rules.
+Depending on how your files are organized you'll have to update the path of the files being watched in Gruntfile.js. **Do not commit this change**

 ```
 watch: {